 While researching ideas for the logo, Siegel said he was instantly struck by a picture of West that his friend Dick Schaap, an editor for Sport Magazine, had in his photo file.
 "I saw the picture of Jerry West.
 Of course I watched him in college and the NBA.
 I always admired him, but I liked the picture because it was a nice vertical and had this motion to it," Siegel said.
 "I never mentioned it was based on a picture of him.
 It was just discovered years later."

-"It's become such a ubiquitous, classic symbol and focal point of their identity and their licensing program that they don't necessarily want to identify it with one player," Siegel said, explaining the NBA's reticence in admitting it's Jerry West.
-West graciously agrees, and he told Grantland, "It’s not honoring a person.
-That’s not what it’s doing.
+When speaking to the Los Angeles Times in 2010, Siegel elaborated on the league's secrecy about the logo's origin: "It's become such a ubiquitous, classic symbol and focal point of their identity and their licensing program that they don't necessarily want to identify it with one player."
+West graciously agrees with that sentiment.
+"It’s not honoring a person," he told Grantland.
+"That’s not what it’s doing.
 It’s promoting an image of the league, which is always important to me.”

 In recent years, West has said he would be happy for the league to have Kobe Bryant, who died in January 2020, replace him as the new silhouette.
 But, as Forbes points out, that would also mean officially admitting the new logo is based on Bryant, which could open up the royalties discussion.